-The science data will be distributed to ESAC directly via high-speed communication lines.
+The science data will be distributed to ESAC after being stored in dedicated Science Data Servers at ESOC, via high-speed communication lines.

 The science data processing requirements for Gaia are among the most challenging of any scientific endeavour to date.
 Due to the immense volume of data that will be collected, for 1 billion stars, it will be a major challenge, even by the standards of computational power in the next decade, to process, manage and extract the scientific results necessary to build a 3-dimensional view of our Galaxy, the Milky Way.

 A total of some 100 Terabytes of science data will be collected during Gaia's lifetime.
-The estimated total data archive will surpass 1 Petabyte, roughly equivalent to 4000 250-gigabyte hard drives from a top-end home PC.
+The estimated total data archive will surpass 1 Petabyte, roughly equivalent to 1000 1-Terabyte hard drives from a top-end home PC.